Azure/connectthedots/Azure/PowerBI/PBI_setup.md

 ## Prerequisites ##

 Make sure you have a working starter solution, with data showing in your Azure website.
-In addition, you will need a Power BI account, for which you can sign up at [PowerBI.com](http://app.PowerBI.com).
+In addition, you will need a Power BI account, for which you can sign up for the Public Preview at [PowerBI.com](http://www.PowerBI.com).

 ## Create a Service Bus Consumer Group ##